Altinn/altinn-studio-docs/content/notifications/_index.en.md

 Reasons to consider using Altinn Notifications for communication with Norwegian citizens or businesses

-1. Contact information in national registries can be retrieved at send time based of organisation number or person identification number.
+1. Contact information in national registries can be retrieved at send time based on organisation number or person identification number.
-2. Altinn roles can be used to identified the correct recipients within an organisation.
+2. Altinn roles can be used to identify the correct recipients within an organisation.
 3. Notifications can have send conditions related to the state of, or actions performed on, an Altinn App instance
 4. A seamless integration for notifications in an Altinn App workflow.